Gaining a Competitive Advantage with a Solid Experience Vision

-That lowering of costs had the effect of making poor quality cars.
-The cars would break down, dangerous to drive, and were expensive to keep running.
+That lowering of costs had the effect of making poor-quality cars.
+The cars would break down, were dangerous to drive, and were expensive to keep running.

 Manufacturers like Toyota, Honda, Volvo, and Volkswagen saw an opening.
 They delivered better-quality cars to the American market.
 Their cars were better built, more reliable, and safer.

 Car shoppers started to switch from price to quality in the 80s.
 Even though American manufacturers were keeping prices down, customers were choosing more expensive vehicles because they perceived those cars had better quality.

 When we talk to customers about why they chose a more expensive product, they always describe their reason in terms of an experience they’ve had.

 Their last car wasn’t reliable, and they wanted to pay more for a vehicle they could count on.
 Or they now have children, and they’re more concerned about their family’s safety.
 Or their job has changed, and they now need more storage space to carry equipment to various work sites.